RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 **Example(s):**

 Suppose a program object has been created as follows:
   | cl_program program = clCreateProgramWithSource(context, 1, &source,&length, NULL);

 Next, the program object can be built for all the devices in the context or for a list of selected devices.

 * To build the program for all the devices, “NULL” must be passed against the target device list argument, as shown below:     	clBuildProgram(program, 0, NULL, NULL, NULL, NULL);
-* To build for any particular GPU device or a list of devices.:
+* To build for any particular GPU device or a list of devices :

   | int nDevices = 0;
   | clGetDeviceIDs(platform, CL_DEVICE_TYPE_GPU, 0, NULL,
   | &nDevices);